 Screen Shot 2020-05-04 at 15.02.54

 There are many great resources you can access through Youtube.
 One of the most popular is Japanese Pod 101.
 Their YouTube channel has countless videos teaching you Japanese and walking you through the process.
-They also have a website and app with Bite-Sized 3-15 Minute Audio or Video Lessons.
+They also have a website and app with bite-sized audio or video Lessons.
 They offer a lot of Japanese tips for you and with as little of a commitment as 3 dollars per month, you will be able to start learning right away.
 Check their website here.

 For more personalised and casual lessons, you may want to try using a tutor who will design a curriculum that fits you and your needs.
 This is an important Japanese tip and tool for you to quickly improve your Japanese daily conversation.